marjoleinF/gamtree/README.md

 Specifying the model formula
 ----------------------------

 The model is specified through a three- or fourth-part formula, comprising a response variable, local (subgroup-specific) terms, partitiong variables and global terms.
-Informally written, a full four-part GAM tree formula can be described as:
+Informally written, a full four-part GAM tree formula (with three-part left-hand side) can be described as:

 ``` r
 response ~ local terms | partitioning variables | global terms